CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 collection: blog
 tags: authors guides cpan modules security "open source" cra steward "cyber resilience act" principles
 author: sjn
-excerpt: "17 reality checks for interacting with the open source software projects – and people – you depend on, to help secure the digital commons you (and everyone else) depends on"
+excerpt: "17 reality checks for interacting with the open source software projects – and people – you depend on, to help secure the digital commons you (and everyone) depends on"
 ---

 ## Unpaid volunteers has become critical for managing business risk.
 Why?